 How did you get involved with Cloud Imperium Games and Star Citizen?

 Around 2010 I went to a Concept Art workshop in Pasadena where there were 10 artists presenting their work for two hours each.
 While at that workshop one of the presenters was a Concept Artist named David Hobbins who did a lot of his design work in Maya.
-Most other Concept Artist I had met were designing everything in 2D but in architecture school I learned 3D design and wanted to do concept art that way.
-I loved David’s designs and his process of design and after his presentation I asked if I could be in touch through email for design advice and critiques.
+Most other Concept Artist I had met were designing everything in 2D but in architecture school, I learned 3D design and wanted to do concept art that way.
+I loved David’s designs and his process of design and after his presentation, I asked if I could be in touch through email for design advice and critiques.
 He gave me his email address and from there we started to build a relationship.
-At first I didn’t want to bother him too much so I would write him once every 6 months or so asking him for a critique on my latest work.
-Eventually we would start skype calls every once in a while and then met up for coffee.
+At first, I didn’t want to bother him too much so I would write to him once every 6 months or so asking him for a critique on my latest work.
+Eventually, we would start skype calls every once in a while and then met up for coffee.

 One day he hit me up and asked if I would be interested in working on Star Citizen.
 He was working in house as a Concept Artist and it was getting to the point where he needed someone else to help as there was a lot of work to do.
 I was really excited and came in as jr. Concept Artist.
 The early days of working at CIG was awesome for me.
 David and I worked in a small office together where we would close the door and have really fun design discussions.
 We would bounce design ideas off of each other, pass things back and forth when we got stuck and he really helped me grow as a Concept Artist.
 Unfortunately for me he moved on to another project and we only worked together for 4 months.
 But we are still really good friends, and I hope that we get to work together again soon!

 What would you say is unique about your approach to a project?